Floarea1264500/hist/README.md

-The signing of the Magna Carta in 1215 at Runnymede, England, was a significant step towards establishing the principle of the rule of law.
+The invention of the movable-type printing press by Johannes Gutenberg around 1440 revolutionized the spread of information in Europe.